 Ex-Kentucky Gov. Defends Controversial Pardons For Child Rapist, Murderer

-Former Kentucky Gov. Matt Bevin drew widespread condemnation last week when reports highlighted that he'd pardoned more than 400 convicted criminals in his final days in office.
+Former Republican Kentucky Gov. Matt Bevin drew widespread condemnation last week when reports highlighted that he had pardoned more than 400 convicted criminals in his final days in office.
 Bevin justified his actions by telling The Washington Post, "I'm a believer in second chances."

 In a wide-ranging interview with Kentucky's WHAS on Thursday, Bevin offered a fresh defense for perhaps his most controversial pardon, that of Micah Schoettle, a 41-year-old man who was convicted of raping a 9-year-old last year.

-Bevin's justification: there was no physical evidence of abuse and the girl's hymen was "intact."
+Bevin's justification: There was no physical evidence of abuse and the girl's hymen was "intact."

 "There was zero evidence of that.
 This man was convicted purely on something that there's no corroboration for," Bevin told host Terry Meiners.

-The former Republican governor said child rapists are "the absolute scum of the Earth" and added that Schoettle was accused of "repeatedly sexually assaulting her and her sister."
+The former governor said child rapists are "the absolute scum of the Earth" and added that Schoettle was accused of "repeatedly sexually assaulting her and her sister."

 Bevin, the father of nine children, then noted: "These girls both were examined medically.
 They were examined physically.
 There was zero evidence.
 Zero.
 Both their hymens were intact," Bevin said.